Comins' reagent

 The Comins' reagent is a triflyl-donating reagent that is used to synthesize vinyl triflates from the corresponding ketone enolates or dienolates.

 It was first reported in 1992 by Daniel Comins.
-The vinyl triflates prepared are useful as substrates in the Suzuki reaction.
+The vinyl triflates prepared are useful as substrates in the Suzuki reaction or other cross-coupling reactions.

+Mechanism

+First an enolate is created through deprotonation of the carbonyl compound.
+Then the nucleophilic oxygen will attack one of the sulfurs while the rest of Comins reagent will work as a leaving group due to the good charge stabilization.